 7) Surface plasmon resonance: Biacore 2000 biosensor (Biacore).

-People wishing to use the instruments of the PFBMI, or seeking expert advice related to these technologies, must send an e-mail to a centralized address, email@example.com .
-Instructions and down-loadable forms are available as a support for these applications, which can be made at any time.
+People wishing to use the instruments of the PFBMI, or seeking expert advice related to these technologies, must send an e-mail to a centralized address, firstname.lastname@example.org .
+Instructions and down-loadable forms are available from our Web site, as a support for these applications, which can be made at any time.

 Experiments can be carried out according to 3 different schemes: 1) instrument allocation after user training; 2) service provision; 3) scientific collaboration.

-The 13 instruments and the know-how of the PFBMI have attracted more than 110 projects altogether, in association with 29 Research Units of the Pasteur Institute (from 9 out of 10 Scientific Departments) and 27 laboratories from other institutions (French or foreign), leading to 28 peer-reviewed publications.
+In the past 4 years, the 13 instruments and the know-how of the PFBMI have attracted more than 110 projects altogether, in association with 27 Research Units of the Pasteur Institute (from 9 out of 10 Scientific Departments) and 17 laboratories from other institutions (french or foreign), leading to 35 peer-reviewed publications.

 Below is a very small sample of subjects covered by scientific collaborations and having lead to publications:

 * Elucidation of the role of several post-translational modifications in the tethering of protein HP1 to histone tails (EMBO Rep. (2004) 5, 490-496)

 * Characterization of the coupling between the trimerization of the rabies virus glycoprotein and its interaction with nerve growth factor receptor p75NTR (J. Gen. Virol.
 (2005) 86, 2543-2552)